autocore-ai/AutowareAuto/src/motion/planning/recordreplay_planner_node/design/recordreplay_planner_node-design.md

 # Design

 This is a wrapper around `recordreplay_planner`.
 Its behavior can be controlled via actions.
 It can record the ego state of the vehicle and play back a set of recorded states at a later time.
+It does stop for obstacles, from `BoundingBoxArray`, publsihed in any `tf` frame that can transform to `VehicleKinematicState`'s frame.

 ## Assumptions / Known limits